onepub-dev/dcli/README.md

 dshell clean hello_world.dart
 ```

+You may specify one or more scripts and dshell will clean each of them.

+If you don't specify any scripts then dshell will clean all scripts in the current directory.

 ## compile
-The compile command will compile your DShell script into a native executuable and optionally install it into your PATH.
+The compile command will compile your DShell script(s) into a native executable and optionally install it into your PATH.

-The resulting native application can be copied to any binary compatible OS and run without requiring Dart to be installed.
+The resulting native application can be copied to any binary compatible OS and run without requiring Dart or Dshell to be installed.

 Dart complied appliations are also super fast.

-Usage: `dshell compile [-nc, -i, -o] <script path.dart>`
+Usage: `dshell compile [-nc, -i, -o] [<script path.dart>, <script path.dart>,...]`

 Example: